-3. Perform the following UPDATE statement to apply the HIGHLY\SENSITIVE level and HR compartment to the employee IDs of current and former employees.
+3. Perform the following UPDATE statement to apply the HIGHLY_SENSITIVE level and HR compartment to the employee IDs of current and former employees.

-This update statement controls the access that Susan Mavris will have to the HR.EMPLOYEES table because she is authorized for the SENSITIVE level and the HR and LEG compartments.
+This update statement controls the access that Susan Mavris will have to the HR.EMPLOYEES table because Susan is authorized for the SENSITIVE level and the HR and LEG compartments.